wangwei-cmd/limited-angle-CT-reconstruction/README.md

 # limited-angle-CT-reconstruction
-codes implement the netowrks for limited-angle CT image reconstruction under parallel-beam and fan-beam geometries.
+codes implement the netowrks for the limited-angle CT image reconstructions under parallel-beam and fan-beam geometries.
+The codes are written based on tensorflow 2.0.